Fitzgerald Bramble: Government

 Bramble worked at the Ministry of Finance, Planning and Economic Development, reaching the rank of Senior Projects Officer.
 In October 2000, he was appointed Deputy Chief of Mission at the Vincentian Embassy to the U.S. By 2005, he became the Director of the Organization of American States office in Suriname, a position he held until 2011.
 He later moved to Canada.
 After working as a lecturer at the University of Regina, he was hired as the economic development coordinator of the city of Estevan in 2017.

 Politics

 Bramble was nominated as the New Democratic Party's candidate for East Kingstown in the 2020 general election.
 He would succeed retiring MP Arnhim Eustace, a former prime minister who had held the seat for the NDP since 1998.
 Bramble won against the Unity Labour Party's three-time candidate Luke Browne.
 Bramble and the other members of parliament were sworn in at the first session on 30 November 2020.
+Bramble was re-elected in the 2025 election and was made Minister of Foreign Affairs, Foreign Trade, Foreign Investment and Diaspora Affairs in the new NDP government.